tenngoxars/Serchain/README.md

 ## ✨ Key Features

-- 🔍 **Real-time Transfer Tracking** - Query any Ethereum address to view up to 50 recent transfers
+- 🔍 **Real-time Transfer Tracking** - Query any Ethereum address to view recent transfers with unlimited pagination
 - 📊 **Comprehensive Data** - View transaction time, direction, addresses, value, asset type, and gas fees
-- 📥 **One-Click CSV Export** - Download transfer data for local analysis and archiving
+- 📥 **Smart CSV Export** - Download filtered transfer data (all/received/sent) for local analysis
+- 🔄 **Incremental Loading** - Load more data on-demand without re-fetching existing records
+- 🏷️ **Smart Filtering** - Filter transfers by direction (all/received/sent) with smooth animations
+- 📋 **One-Click Copy** - Copy addresses with a single click and visual feedback
+- 💾 **Smart Caching** - 5-minute local cache to reduce API calls and improve performance
+- 📚 **Query History** - Keep track of recent searches with easy re-query functionality
 - 🌐 **Dual Interface** - Modern web UI and powerful CLI for different use cases
-- 🎨 **Modern Design** - Built with Tailwind CSS featuring dark theme, responsive layout, and interactive animations
+- 🎨 **Modern Design** - Glassmorphism UI with dark theme, responsive layout, and smooth animations
 - 🌍 **Multi-language Support** - Available in English and Chinese with seamless language switching
 - 📱 **Mobile Friendly** - Fully responsive design that works on all devices
 - 🔒 **No Authentication Required** - No wallet connection or user login needed
 - ⚡ **Fast & Reliable** - Powered by Alchemy API for accurate, up-to-date data
 - 🛠️ **Developer Friendly** - REST API endpoints for integration
+- 🎯 **Production Ready** - Optimized for deployment with Vercel and custom domain support

 ## 🚀 Quick Start

 ### Prerequisites

-- **Python** 3.10 or higher
+- **Python** 3.12 or higher
 - **Node.js** 18.x or higher
 - **Alchemy API Key** (Get one at [alchemy.com](https://www.alchemy.com/))